-To get the lowest possible interest rate, borrowers should start by reviewing their credit report and addressing any problems.
-It may also be helpful to pay off smaller loans, while saving for a down payment and closing costs.
+To get the lowest possible interest rate, borrowers should start by reviewing their credit reports and addressing any problems.
+It may also help to pay off smaller loans while saving for a down payment and closing costs.

 Borrowers may also want to explore different types of mortgages to identify those that offer the greatest value.
 Look for the mortgage types that offer the best interest rate and the most security for the type of home you wish to purchase.

 Although interest rates are at historic lows, mortgages are not easier to get today.
-Real estate markets are experiencing a high level of turbulence and many people are either unemployed or furloughed for an extended period.
+Real estate markets are experiencing a high turbulence level, and many people are either unemployed or furloughed for an extended period.

 Interest rates tend to fall when the economy is facing trouble.
 Under these conditions, lenders often enact stricter lending standards to avoid lending to borrowers who are likely to default on the loan.

 Furthermore, lower mortgage rates often result in more people applying for a mortgage to buy a home or refinance.
-The abundance of applications can put stress on lenders resulting in them slowing the issuance of home loans for various reasons.
+The abundance of applications can stress lenders, resulting in them slowing the issuance of home loans for various reasons.

 Related: Basics of Getting a Mortgage

 Refinancing a mortgage does not make sense for everyone.
-Refinancing only makes sense if the homeowner can refinance and lower the overall amount they pay for the home, after paying the cost of refinancing.
+Refinancing only makes sense if the homeowner can refinance and lower the overall amount they pay for the home after paying the refinancing cost.

-Before deciding to refinance, work with your mortgage broker to calculate the total savings that could result from refinancing your home mortgage.
+Before deciding to refinance, work with your mortgage broker to calculate the total savings resulting from refinancing your home mortgage.